Fausto-Korpsvart/Tokyonight-GTK-Theme/README.md

 ## Donate

-If you would like to support the project financially, you can do this through PalyPay [![](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge\&logo=paypal\&logoColor=white)](https://paypal.me/korpsvart)
+If you would like to support the project financially, you can do this through [![](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge\&logo=paypal\&logoColor=white)](https://paypal.me/korpsvart)

 ## **\<ENJOY IT!! :nerd\_face:/>**